neatMon-Inc/AMN-Firmware/README.md

 # AMN-Firmware
-Firmware for Automated Monitoring Nodes
+Firmware for neatMon, Inc. Automated Monitoring Nodes

+See http://info.neatmon.com for product information including how to upload new firmware and configure nodes.